 Suarez went a similar route when he himself joined Barcelona from Liverpool.
 The Uruguay forward applied for Italian citizenship through his wife Sofia Balbi in 2014.

-Non-EU players can also, after five years of playing in Spain, claim Spanish citizenship, as was the case of Marcelo.
+Non-EU players can also, after five years of playing in Spain, claim Spanish citizenship, as was the case with Marcelo.

 Additionally, players who hail from ACP (African, Caribbean and Pacific Group) nations that are signatories to the Cotonou Agreement are not considered as non-EU due to the Kolpak ruling.